areefsha41/Home-Credit-Default-Risk-Database-Data-Models-and-Query-Languages/README.md

 # Home Credit Default Risk Database

-## Project Overview
-This project focuses on designing, building, and populating a database to analyze home credit default risks.
-By following solid database design principles, we ensure the data remains structured, normalized, and consistent.
-The database is intended for use by banks, loan officers, data analysts, and database administrators to help assess and manage credit risk.

-## Use Case
-This database is designed to store and manage financial data related to home credit, including past credit history, credit card balances, installment payments, and loan applications.
-It can be used for:
-- Evaluating credit risk
-- Assessing loan applications
-- Analyzing payment behavior trends

-## Database Schema
-The database consists of six main tables:
-1. **Bureau** - Stores clients' previous credit information reported by credit bureaus.
-2. **Bureau Balance** - Maintains monthly balance details for each credit reported by bureaus.
-3. **Credit Card Balance** - Tracks monthly balance details for credit cards.
-4. **Installment Payments** - Logs payments made for prior installments.
-5. **POS CASH Balance** - Stores monthly balance details for cash loans.
-6. **Previous Application** - Contains information about past loan applications.

-## Database Design & Normalization
-- The database was developed using best practices in relational database design.
-- To maintain efficiency, normalization was enforced, ensuring compliance with **Boyce-Codd Normal Form (BCNF)**.
-- The **Installment Payments** table was split into **Installment Payments Details** and **Installment Payments Header** to remove BCNF violations.

-## Data Generation & Import
-- **Simulated Data:** The `Faker` library in Python was used to generate realistic financial data.
-- **Data Storage:** Generated data was saved as `.csv` files.
-- **Data Import:** These `.csv` files were then imported into the PostgreSQL database.

-## Implementation Steps
-1. **Database Creation:**
-   - A PostgreSQL database named `Home_Risk` was set up.
-2. **Table Creation:**
-   - Tables were designed with appropriate `PRIMARY` and `FOREIGN KEY` constraints to enforce relationships.
-3. **Normalization:**
-   - Schema was checked for BCNF compliance, with decomposition applied where necessary.
-4. **Data Generation:**
-   - Used `pandas` and `Faker` to create synthetic but realistic data.
-5. **Data Import:**
-   - The generated `.csv` files were imported using PostgreSQL's `COPY` or `INSERT` commands.

-## Technologies Used
-- **SQL (PostgreSQL)** for database design and querying.
-- **Python (Pandas, Faker)** for generating sample data.
-- **PgAdmin / PSQL CLI** for managing the database.

-## Getting Started
-1. Set up a PostgreSQL database and create tables using the provided schema.
-2. Generate and import data using the included scripts.
-3. Run SQL queries to analyze the data.

-## Future Enhancements
-- Add stored procedures to automate risk assessment.
-- Integrate machine learning models to predict loan defaults.
-- Optimize indexing strategies to enhance query performance.
+This project involves the creation of a database related to home credit default risk.
+The goal is to design, load, and manage a database that is useful in the banking and home credit industry.
+The database can be utilized by:

+- Banks by Loan Officers
+- Data Analysts
+- Database Administrators

+## Database Entities
+The database consists of six tables:

+- **Bureau** - Contains information about previous credit history reported by credit bureaus for clients.
+- **Bureau Balance** - Stores monthly balance information for each credit reported by credit bureaus.
+- **Credit Card Balance** - Maintains monthly balance information for credit cards.
+- **Installment Payments** - Records payments made for previous installments.
+- **POS CASH Balance** - Stores monthly balance information for cash loans.
+- **Previous Application** - Contains information about past loan applications.

+During the database creation, we tested queries, ensured compliance with BCNF principles, and applied database design best practices.
+The data in the tables was generated using the Faker library in Python.

+## Database Creation Process

+### 1. Database Creation
+- Created a database named **Home Risk**.

+### 2. Creating Tables and Schema
+- Used **CREATE TABLE** queries to set up tables.
+- Defined **Primary Key** and **Foreign Key** constraints for each table.

+### 3. Ensuring BCNF Compliance
+- Decomposed the **Installment Payments** table into **Installment Payments Details** and **Installment Payments Header** to eliminate BCNF violations.
+- Applied database design principles to ensure normalization.

+### 4. Data Generation
+- Used **Pandas** and **Faker** libraries to generate realistic data.
+- Created meaningful values for each attribute.
+- Ensured referential integrity between tables as per the E/R Diagram.
+- Exported generated data to **.csv** files.

+### 5. Data Import
+- Imported data into the database using **PgSQL tools**.

+## Tools & Technologies Used
+- **PostgreSQL** for database management.
+- **Python** for data generation using Faker.
+- **Pandas** for data handling.
+- **PgSQL tools** for database operations.